AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.md

 B(Dan)--2--\>C(Joe);
 C(Joe)--3--\>D(Sarah);
 C(Joe)--3--\>E(Sharon);
-E(Sharon)--\|4\|--\>F(Fred);
+E(Sharon)--4--\>F(Fred);
 D(Sarah)--4--\>G(Greg);
 G(Greg)--5--\>H(Hanah);
 F(Fred)--5--\>H(Hanah);

 </div>

-It's a pretty slick way to identify a network quickly, without needing to leave the SQL script you're working on.
+In my opinion it's a pretty slick way to identify a network quickly, without needing to leave the SQL script you're working on.
 However it does have a few setbacks, specifically this example and a SQL recursion in general, that I'll address below.

 ### Cons

-Some of these cons relate specifically for this particular example, but you might be able to generalize them and be prepared for the recursion you'll run.

-1. Complexity --- Since we don't know how many receiver we'll identify in each iteration, you might find yourself with data growing exponentially.
+1. Problem complexity --- Since we don't know how many receivers we'll identify in each iteration, you might find yourself with data growing exponentially.
 For example, assume you have one node at the start who sends to 5 users, who each send to 5 (or even more!) users and so on.

 2. Querying the same data --- Even though we took new users' payments sent *after* those they received, they might be sending funds to the original sender.
 This then repeats and can result with querying the same observations multiple times.
 It could be dealt with in the outer final query referencing the recursion result, but it is redundant nonetheless.

+I assume there's also other server/performance/query plan issues I'm not aware of, so if you know something do reach out!

 #### So what else can we use